Annabelle Low, GMBA Class of 2018

 In its fifth season, the McKinsey Global Leadership Course is one of the Tsinghua MBA Flagship courses, taught by one of our school’s Advisory Board members, McKinsey & Company’s Global Managing Director, Dominic Barton, and Tsinghua SEM’s Professor Zhirong Duan.

 The course’s objective is to develop future leaders among top students at Tsinghua through McKinsey’s unique approach.
-It aims to equip students with new knowledge and theories drawn from leading business practices in key functional areas, with an emphasis on building students’ capacity for problem solving with deeper insights.
+It aims to equip students with new knowledge and theories drawn from leading business practices in key functional areas, with an emphasis on building students’ capability for problem solving with deeper insights.
 The course provides exposure to and interaction with distinguished business leaders for leadership development purposes, with an end goal of expanding students’ grasp of broad yet concrete leadership concepts such as leading organizational change, driving innovation, and decision-making in crisis.
 For the first time, this year the course had a “Lead in China” theme, which meant that the contents were further contextualized to the business environment in China while still retaining a global perspective.
 Another first: the course was accompanied by a digital classroom.

 The response to the course was enthusiastic, with students actively participating in the robust Q&A sessions that followed each class.
 Some of the key takeaways from the course are as follows: